 Factory restructuring charges.
-During the three months ended March 31, 2024, we recorded \$1.1 million in expense, including severance and moving costs associated with the closure of our southern China factory and the streamlining of our factory in Mexico.
+During the three months ended September 30, 2024, we recorded \$0.1 million in expense, including severance and moving costs associated with the streamlining of our factory in Mexico.
+During the three months ended September 30, 2023, we recorded \$3.7 million in expense, which included severance and non-severance closure expenses in our southern China factory, as well as expenses to move equipment from our Mexico factory to our Vietnam factory.